Postponements of Premier League fixtures because of the weather have been rare of late.

 "In that instance I had no option but to abandon on two counts: a) I could neither guarantee the safety of the players nor b) guarantee the match as a spectacle because the supporters couldn't see what was going on."

 If there is any concern about the ability to play the match the referee will discuss this with the Match Manager, who will liaise directly with the Premier League Match Centre.

 This enables the team at the Match Centre to inform fans as quickly as possible via the League's digital channels and announcements by major broadcasters.

 The decision to postpone a match is sometimes out of a referee's hands completely.

 Often it comes from the ground's Safety Officer, who may have concerns about guaranteeing the safety of supporters inside the ground, or from the Safety Advisory Group, who may deem the conditions around or near to the ground to be dangerous upon the advice of the police.

-The last three postponements of Premier League matches because of weather have been for these reasons: Everton v Crystal Palace and Manchester City v Sunderland on 12 February, 2014; and Manchester City v West Ham United on 9 February, 2020.
+Three of the most recent postponements of Premier League matches because of weather have been for these reasons: Everton v Crystal Palace and Manchester City v Sunderland on 12 February, 2014; and Manchester City v West Ham United on 9 February, 2020.